Tank container

-A tank container or tanktainer is an intermodal container for the transport of liquids, gases and powders as bulk cargo.
+A tank container, tanktainer, or ISOtainer is an intermodal container for the transport of liquids, gases and powders as bulk cargo.
 It is built to the ISO standards, making it suitable for different modes of transportation; as such, it is also called an ISO tank.
 Both hazardous and non-hazardous products can be transported in tank containers.

 Gas containers sometimes have multiple bottles instead of one large tank.

 A tank container is a vessel of stainless steel surrounded by an insulation and protective layer of usually polyurethane and aluminum.
 The vessel is in the middle of a steel frame.
 The frame is made according to ISO standards and is 19.8556 ft long, 7.874 ft wide and 7.874 ft or 8.374 ft high.
 The contents of the tank range from 17500 to 26000 L. There are both smaller and larger tank containers, which usually have a size different from the ISO standard sizes.
 For example, there are some 27000 L and above litre tank containers in the European swap body fleets in Europe but they are not used on international business only on intra European traffic.

 The trade organization ITCO estimates that as of January 1, 2024, the global fleet of tank containers stands at 848,400 units.
 Most of these tank containers are owned by operators and leasing companies.

 ISO tank containers built to transport hazardous cargo have to meet a variety of regulations including but not limited to IMDG, ADR-RID- US DOT and other.
 There are a variety of UN Portable tank types, the most common of which is T11 as it is permitted to transport a thousand or more hazardous bulk chemicals.

 There are hundreds of tank container operators worldwide; they can vary on the service they offer.
 The bigger operators typically offer a wide range of services, while smaller operators may only offer services in one region or with one type of tank.